 In January 2010, the FASB issued guidance on improving disclosures about fair value measurements.
-The guidance requires additional disclosure on transfers in and out of Levels I and II fair value measurements in the fair value hierarchy and the reasons for such transfers.
-In addition, for fair value measurements using significant unobservable inputs (Level III), the reconciliation of beginning and ending balances shall be presented on a gross basis, with separate disclosure of gross purchases, sales, issuances and settlements and transfers in and transfers out of Level III.
-The new guidance also requires enhanced disclosures on the fair value hierarchy to disaggregate disclosures by each class of assets and liabilities.
-In addition, an entity is required to provide further disclosures on valuation techniques and inputs used to measure fair value for fair value measurements that fall in either Level II or Level III.
-The guidance is effective for interim and annual periods beginning after December 15, 2009, except for the disclosures about purchases, sales, issuances, and settlements in the roll forward of activity in Level III fair value measurements, which are effective for fiscal years beginning after December 15, 2010.
-The Partnership adopted the guidance, excluding the reconciliation of Level III activity, with the issuance of its March 31, 2010 financial statements.
-Adoption did not have a material impact on the Partnership's financial statements.
+The guidance required additional disclosure on transfers in and out of Levels I and II fair value measurements in the fair value hierarchy and the reasons for such transfers.
+In addition, for fair value measurements using significant unobservable inputs (Level III), the guidance required the reconciliation of beginning and ending balances be presented on a gross basis, with separate disclosure of gross purchases, sales, issuances and settlements and transfers in and transfers out of Level III.
+The guidance also required enhanced disclosures on the fair value hierarchy to disaggregate disclosures by each class of assets and liabilities.
+In addition, the guidance required an entity to provide further disclosures on valuation techniques and inputs used to measure fair value for fair value measurements that fall in either Level II or Level III.
+The guidance was effective for interim and annual periods beginning after December 15, 2009, except for the disclosures about purchases, sales, issuances, and settlements in the roll forward of activity in Level III fair value measurements, which was effective for fiscal years beginning after December 15, 2010.
+Adoption of the guidance, including the gross presentation of activity in Level III, did not have a material impact on the Partnership's financial statements.